 New pets are expensive, especially if you buy a purebred from a breeder.
 Even if you just adopt from a shelter, it’s pretty easy to drop $500 on a pet with all the extras.

 We adopted both of our dogs, and they weren’t cheap!
 Gregg and Sadie both cost between $250-280, but then all the extras kicked in.

 A new dog requires a kennel, dog bed, food and water bowls, a few toys, poop bags, a leash and collar, food, vet bills, and tags.

 I might be missing a few things, but you get the idea.
 There are a lot of expenses that creep up, and our total costs were right around $500.
 Then it’s fun to take a little every month to spoil your new pet too!
 Fun Halloween costumes anyone?

 Plus dogs are ridiculously cute.
 Who doesn’t want extra cuteness in their life?

 7. Start a Retirement Fund for Your Kids

 A 529 College Savings plan would be great too!
-CollegeBacker is a simple service for you to get started.
+College is crazy expensive, and CollegeBacker (affiliate link) is a simple service to start investing and saving for college tuition.